lcacciagioni/gosample/README.md

 #0   running   2017-01-25 03:07:05 PM   0.0%   2.4M of 32M   7.2M of 64M
 #1   running   2017-01-25 03:07:05 PM   0.0%   2.7M of 32M   7.2M of 64M
 ```
 It will use the default manifest with almost no requirements as you can see.
-Now if you do: `curl gosample.local.pcfdev.io` you will gonna be able to see something like:
+Now if you do: `$ curl gosample.local.pcfdev.io` you will gonna be able to see something like:
 ```
 Hello, World! from GO
 Super I'm running in CloudFoundry and this are my variables: